JetBrains/gradle-idea-ext-plugin/README.md

       id "org.jetbrains.gradle.plugin.idea-ext" version "1.1.5"
     }

-Or build and drop resulting jar into root directory of a project and add following snippet to `build.grade`
+Or build and drop resulting jar into root directory of a project and add following snippet to `build.gradle`

     buildscript {
       dependencies {